michaeldimchuk/pyvial/README.md

 | `decimal`     | `decimal.Decimal` |
 | `uuid`        | `uuid.UUID`       |

-You can register your own parser like this:
+You can register your own parser that consumes a string variable and converts it to any other type.
+As parsers are bound directly to the registered route function, they have to be defined before the route function that uses one is registered.
 ```
 @app.parser("list")
 def list_parser(value: str) -> list[str]: